AAniiverse/MY-SECOND-EXCEL-PROJECT-DATA-ANALYTICS-/README.md

 - **Invest behind Men's Street Footwear** — it is the volume and margin leader across all regions.
 Expand colourways, exclusive partnerships, and dedicated marketing.
 - **Restructure Men's Apparel** — reposition with a fresh campaign or rationalise the SKU count.
 Continued underperformance will cede market share to competitors.
 - **Grow Women's Athletic Footwear** — strong trajectory with room to close the gap on Men's.
 Growing category with demonstrable untapped demand.
+- **Overall** — Product categories are stable, not extreme, which is good, meanwhile, lean into the top three products driving revenue - Men’s Street Footwear, Women’s Apparel, and Men’s Athletic Footwear.
+Reposition weaker categories.

 ### Pillar 2 — Channel Optimisation
 - **Redirect 10–15% of In-Store budget to Online** — Online delivers 41% profit at lower operational cost.
 Reducing In-Store fixed cost directly improves overall margin.
 - **Fix the Amazon channel** — $10M from the world's largest marketplace is a structural failure.
 Invest immediately in advertising, listing quality, and placement.
-- **Use Outlet strategically in Q4** — the softest revenue period (Oct-Dec) is the right window for planned clearance through Outlet to protect margin while moving aged inventory.
+- **Use Outlet strategically in Q2&Q4** — the softest revenue period (Apr-Jun & Oct-Dec) is the right window for planned clearance through Outlet to protect margin while moving aged inventory.
+- **Improve** — In-store experience and Omnichannel integration (click & collect) - Use in-stores as brand experience hubs, not just sales points.

 ### Pillar 3 — Regional Focus
 - **Study and replicate the West region playbook** — $36.4M did not happen by accident.
 Extract its retailer mix, product focus, and channel split, then apply those levers to underperforming markets.
 - **Run a dedicated Midwest campaign** — at $16.7M it is the weakest market.
 Increased Sports Direct and Foot Locker presence are the most immediate levers.
 - **Accelerate Northeast investment** — $25.1M with clear headroom.
 Online investment and additional West Gear-style partnerships can move this market materially.
+- **Investigate** — Instore and Outlet activities specifically in the south and southeast region respectively.
+There is a massive concern as they contribute only about 1.65% and 9.69% to a total revenue of over $20M and $21M respectively in both region.

 ### Pillar 4 — Demand Forecasting
 - **Build summer inventory by April** — the July-August spike is consistent and predictable.
 Stockouts during peak summer are a direct revenue loss.
 Procurement must start no later than April.
+Replicate same thing for December-January low peak period starting from September-October
 - **Counter Q4 decline proactively** — launch Online-targeted promotions in October-December to counteract the post-summer revenue drop.
 Use the highest-efficiency channel to smooth the curve.
 - **Sustain Men's Footwear safety stock year-round** — this category moves units in every month and every region.
 Consistent availability is a competitive advantage, and non-negotiable.